AidasPa/uts/README.md

 Where `{ClassName}` can also include forward-slashes (`/`) to specify a directory.

 ### Compiling source code :eyes:
-After initializing the project you should fire up the file watcher with:
+After initializing the project you should fire up the babel file watcher with:

-> `uts watch`
+> `yarn run watch`

 This will watch all `.ts` and `.u.ts` files under `src/` and compile them to `out/`.